 Here are the 4 essential steps on how to drastically cut expenses and start fresh!

 Sometimes life sucks.
 We’re not talking about a stubbed toe or a parking ticket.
-We’re talking about your life turning into a big pile of steaming crap.
+We’re talking about your life turning upside down.

 Usually, this has something to do with money.
 Be it you’re separating from your spouse, you lost your job, you have a HUGE unexpected expense, or whatever it may be, you need money, and badly.

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

 Firstly, I am so sorry that you’re going through this financial challenge.
 There aren’t words that I can say that can take away the fear of the unknown of your future or the pain in your heart.
 But I do know that you will come through it.

 I know this because if you are reading this, then you are already trying to solve the problem you’re facing; you are actively overcoming this obstacle.
-Damn straight!
+That’s the first step.

 The 4 steps on how to drastically cut expenses